The EDMO Method®

-We intentionally design all of our programs to provide kids the opportunity practice five SEL skills
+We intentionally design all of our programs to provide kids the opportunity practice five core SEL skills:

 S